gavinyork/zephyr3d/doc/markdown/scene.octreenode.getboxloosed.md

 [AABB](doc/markdown/./base.aabb.md)

-The loosed bounding box of the node
+The loosed `AABB` of this node.

+## Remarks

+The loosed AABB expands the node by half a node size in each direction, forming a conservative region used for stable placement.